News

 This is the version that took me the longest: 6 hours and 20 minutes.

 The main waste of time is during the inking of the background.
-It has many geometrical shapes and the brush is unsuitable for that.
-On the other hand, for the character, it goes just as fast.

 In any case, the holding of the brush is pleasant, the handle is thin, so it never hurts me.
-I can work as long as I want with this technique.

 It is difficult to evaluate at this resolution, but overall the lines drawn with the brush are cleaner and sharper than those drawn with a liner.